But that inter-company relationship has since dissolved, and Mazda found a new partner for the latest-generation BT-50 in the form of Isuzu Ute.

 There are various factory options available on the Ranger including leather-accented seats ($1500), a package with adaptive cruise control and auto parking software ($800), a hardier spray-in bed liner ($300), and black 18-inch alloy wheels ($750).

-Both the Ranger and BT-50 also come with long accessory catalogues with bars, canopies, etc. If you’re curious you can find the Mazda accessories page with pricing here, and Ford’s page here.
-Be prepared to lose an hour as you wade through them.
+Ranger also come with long accessory catalogues with bars, canopies, etc. If you’re curious you can find the Ford accessories page with pricing here.
+Be prepared to lose an hour as you wade through it.

 If you want even more features, look into a BT-50 GT or Ranger Wildtrak.